Visit the incredible 'lost city of the Incas' by rail

 The convent is a complete miniature walled colonial town in the middle of the city and there are flower-filled gardens, spacious patios, granite fountains as well as arches and narrow streets.
 The tile-roofed buildings are painted in traditional white, brown and blue, housing about 20 who nuns still live in a section of the convent, much more piously, which was once home to as many as 500.

-On Day 7 we depart by coach to Puno, enjoying scenic stops along the way.
-During the journey we will reach heights of up to 4,500 metres (14,700 feet) above sea level where the air is much thinner than at lower altitudes.
-This elevation however allows us to enjoy fabulous views out across the Andes.
+Today we depart by coach to Puno, enjoying scenic stops along the way.
+During the journey we will reach heights of up to 4,500 meters (14,700 feet) above sea level where the air is much thinner than at lower altitudes.
+This elevation, however, allows us to enjoy fabulous views out across the Andes.
+Overnight Puno.

-Day 10 includes a sightseeing tour of this ancient capital which takes in Plaza de Armas, in the historic center, and San Pedro market.
+Today includes a sightseeing tour of this ancient capital which takes in Plaza de Armas, in the historic center, and San Pedro market.
 Another place we visit on this tour is the Temple of Koricancha, meaning 'Temple of the Sun', which dates back to Incan times.
-Indeed, the temple was one of the most important temples to the Incans, however it was destroyed and brought to ruin after war with the conquistadors from Spain in the 16th century.
-The temple was filled with incredible golden artefacts with the walls also being covered in gold.
+Indeed, the temple was one of the most important temples to the Incans, however, it was destroyed and brought to ruin after war with the conquistadors from Spain in the 16th century.
+The temple was filled with incredible golden artifacts with the walls also being covered in gold.
 This incredible display led the Spanish to describe the very aptly named Temple of the Sun as 'fabulous beyond belief'.
+Overnight Cusco.

 Our journey today takes us to the highlight of the tour as we travel on the scenic rail route to Aguas Calientes to visit the 'Lost City of the Incas': Machu Picchu.